Scottish Income tax

 - You have only one UK residence, which is in Scotland, and you live there for part of the year

 - You have more than one UK residence, at least one of which is in Scotland, and you live in Scotland for more of the year than you do in any other part of the UK

 - You cannot identify your main residence and spend more days in Scotland than in any other part of the UK

 Scottish taxpayer status applies for the entire tax year.
 It’s not possible to be a Scottish taxpayer for only part of it.

-The government tops up personal contributions with 20% tax relief, instantly boosting the amount of money saved (even if you pay tax at a rate below basic rate).
+The government tops up personal contributions with basic-rate tax relief (currently 20%), instantly boosting the amount of money saved (even if you pay tax at a rate below basic rate).
 This hasn’t changed.

-With these changes, Scottish taxpayers earning above £24,000 should get tax relief of up to 21% when they make a personal pension contribution, but this extra 1% won’t be added to their pension automatically.
+Scottish taxpayers with income above £24,000 can claim back up to a further 26% when they make a personal contribution but this extra amount won’t be added automatically.
 They will need to complete a tax return or write to their local tax office.

 Remember, to receive tax relief, your personal contributions are limited by the amount you earn that tax year.
 If you are a non-earner or earn less than £3,600, you can still pay in £2,880 which the government will top up to £3,600.
 Money held in a pension cannot normally be accessed until age 55 (57 from 2028), up to 25% tax-free and the rest taxed as income.